-Out of many scenarios presented in Case E, the impact of the winds from the North, East, South, and West was used to validate the CFD code of SimScale.
+Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west was used to validate the CFD code of SimScale.

-The SimScale CFD results were compared to the experimental results and found to have good correlation.
+The SimScale CFD results were compared to the experimental results and were found to have a good correlation.
 Some underprediction was seen in the k-epsilon models in the strong wind regions and underprediction in the wake regions, but is a known trait of the k-epsilon model and is within an acceptable range.
-It should be taken into consideration when evaluating results.
+However, it should be taken into consideration when evaluating results.

 Analysis Domain and City Geometry